 Survey of the structural and functional relationship of the organ systems which make up the human body.
 Prereq. - high school biology or BIOS 105 or 107 or 115 or permission of instructor.
 Also available through Online Learning.
+Core: SCI.

-BIOS 202 Microbiology (Cr4) (3:3)
+BIOS 202 Microbiology for Allied Health (Cr4) (3:3)